Maps of toric varieties in Cox coordinates: Introduction

 The first issue is to calculate images of points.
 For instance, to see the image of the point $[0,1] \in \PP^1$ using the first description, we immediately compute $[0,0,1]$.
-With the second description, we are in trouble, because the description of the map evaluates to $[0,0,0]$ and so does not explain anything; we could go to an affine piece to find the answer.
+With the second description, we are in trouble, because the description of the map evaluates to $[0,0,0]$ and so does not help.
 The square root is not too bad.
 The image of the point $[1,0] \in \PP^1$ computed by the first description is either $[1,0,0]$ or $[-1,0,0]$ depending on which root we take; but these are the same point in $\PP(1,1,2)$, so either expression is fine.

 The second issue is to pull back divisors.
 For instance, to pull back a Cartier divisor from the linear system of $\ccO_{\PP(1,1,2)}(2)$, we would like simply to substitute the definining equations of the map.
 For example, suppose we pull back $y_3=0$.
 Clearly, this coordinate axis meets $\Gamma$ transversely in one point $[1,0,0]$.
 Using the first description, we pullback the function $y_3$ to get the function $x_2$, whose vanishing locus on $\PP^1$ is exactly $[1,0]$ as we would like.
 The second description, however, is not good enough in this respect either: the naive pull back is $x_1 x_2$.
-Again we might go to an affine piece to find the answer.